top of page

 With less than two years remaining until the 2026 deadline, Quit Plastic urges central and local governments, waste management companies, and NGOs to collaborate and innovate to expedite the landfill-clearing process.
 By working together, we can:

 • Develop and implement efficient waste processing technologies to break down existing waste and divert future waste from landfills.
-This could involve mechanical biological treatment (MBT) plants that convert organic waste into compost and recyclables, or advanced thermal treatment technologies like gasification that transform waste into usable energy.
+This could involve mechanical biological treatment (MBT) plants that convert organic waste into compost and recyclables or advanced thermal treatment technologies like gasification that transform waste into usable energy.

 Quit Plastic Calls to Action: Be the Change You Wish to See

 • Practice and promote recycling and composting habits in your communities.
-Organize awareness campaigns to educate others about the benefits of waste segregation and responsible disposal, and lobby for better recycling infrastructure in your area.
+Organise awareness campaigns to educate others about the benefits of waste segregation and responsible disposal, and lobby for better recycling infrastructure in your area.

-• Organize clean-up drives in your neighbourhoods.
-Take a proactive approach to keeping your community clean by organizing regular clean-up events to remove litter and bulk waste from streets, parks, and other public spaces.
+• Organise clean-up drives in your neighbourhoods.
+Take a proactive approach to keeping your community clean by organising regular clean-up events to remove litter and bulk waste from streets, parks, and other public spaces.

 • Advocate for stricter enforcement of waste management regulations.
-Hold your local authorities accountable for proper waste collection and disposal by reporting violations and voicing your concerns.
+Hold local authorities accountable for proper waste collection and disposal by reporting violations and voicing your concerns.

 Together, we can turn the tide on landfill waste and create a cleaner, healthier India for all!